yeikov/simpleApp/README.md

 Import as maven project.

 start mysql.
+Create the new database.
+Creates the user admin password admin.
+Gives all the privileges to the new user on the newly created database.

 SQL:
-create database simpleApp; -- Create the new database create user 'admin'@'localhost' identified by 'admin'; -- Creates the user admin password admin grant all on simpleApp.* to 'admin'@'localhost'; -- Gives all the privileges to the new user on the newly created database
+create database simpleApp;

+create user 'admin'@'localhost' identified by 'admin';

+grant all on simpleApp.* to 'admin'@'localhost';